-Serving central and southern Mexico, the ADOO group offers a few different classes of service, from Primera Clase, GL (Gran Lujo) to UNO, the most luxurious option.
-Check schedule and fares through the Ticketbus Web Site.
+Serving central and southern Mexico, the ADO group offers a few different classes of service, from Primera Clase, GL (Gran Lujo) to Platino, the most luxurious option.
+Check schedule and fares through their website: ado.com.mx

 Tips for Bus Travel in Mexico

-When purchasing your ticket you will often be asked your name - if your name is non-Hispanic it may be helpful to have it written down so you can just show it to the ticket salesperson.
-You may be shown a graph of the bus and get to choose your seat.
+When purchasing your ticket, you will often be asked your name.
+If your name is non-Hispanic it may be helpful to have it written down so you can just show it to the ticket salesperson instead of spelling it out.

-Air-conditioning is sometimes excessively cold so take a sweater.
-Occasionally the air-conditioning breaks down, so wear layers that you can remove.
+Air-conditioning is sometimes excessively cold on buses, so be sure to take a sweater on board with you, and maybe some extra socks.
+Occasionally the air-conditioning breaks down, so it's a good idea to wear layers that you can remove.

-For long trips take food and water with you.
-Stops are short and few and far between.
+For long trips, don't forget to take food and water with you.
+Stops can be short, and few and far between.

-Videos shown on long-distance buses in the past were incredibly bad and violent B-movies from the U.S. This seems to be changing a bit and there is now a greater range of movies being shown.
+In the past, videos shown on long-distance buses were incredibly bad and/or violent B-movies from the United States.
+This seems to be changing a bit and there is now a greater range of movies being shown.

 Most towns have one main bus terminal, but some may have different terminals for second and first-class buses.
-Mexico City, however, has four different bus terminals which serve different destinations throughout the country.
+Since it's such a major hub, Mexico City has four different bus terminals which serve different destinations and regions throughout the country.
 Check our guide to Mexico City bus stations.

-Learn about more modes of transportation in Mexico.
+Learn about all the different modes of transportation in Mexico.